orsonteodoro/oiledmachine-overlay/README.md

 Overlay bugs and fixes are address with the `eselect news` command, a feature that I almost never use.
 The overlay uses this system to post serious bugs that cannot be simply fixed though automated means but required manual intervention.
-You may find this manually by going to
+You may find this manually and reading the full text by navigating to the .txt file to:

 * https://github.com/orsonteodoro/oiledmachine-overlay/tree/master/metadata/news